 Flat Rate VAT

 Flat Rate scheme rules do not apply to reverse charge transactions.
 If the subcontractor or main contractor uses the Flat Rate scheme, they should account for reverse charge transactions outside of the scheme using tax code T21 or T26.

 Invoices and credit notes

-If the T21 or T26 tax code is used, then the invoice or credit note produced in Sage 50cloud Accounts v26.2 and above includes the following text on standard layouts automatically:
+If you use the T21 or T26 tax code, the invoice or credit note produced in Sage 50 Accounts v26.2 and above includes the following text on standard layouts automatically:

 - Invoice text - 'Customer to pay output tax of £X to HMRC’

 - Credit note text - 'Customer to account for output tax of -£X to HMRC'

 Can't see CIS Reverse Charge message on your invoice or credit note layout?